Aashishpss/CS201_PROJECT/README.md

 # CS201_PROJECT

-## PROJECT NAME:
-###Contextual Auto-Fill and Auto-Correct with Learning Memory using Trie Data Structure
+## PROJECT NAME:Contextual Auto-Fill and Auto-Correct with Learning Memory using Trie Data Structure

 ## INTRODUCTION:
 This project implements an advanced auto-suggestion and auto-correction system using the Trie data structure,